Latest Event

 Broker Handbook Launch

-Join Robert Sinclair from The Association of Mortgage Intermediaries, Rachael Hunnisett from the Green Finance Institute, and Danny Belton from Legal & General Mortgage Club (a founding partner of The Mortgage Climate Action Group) on Wednesday 1st March at 2pm for an insightful discussion.
+Join Robert Sinclair from The Association of Mortgage Intermediaries, Rachael Hunnisett from the Green Finance Institute, and Danny Belton from Legal & General Mortgage Club (a founding partner of The Mortgage Climate Action Group, now the Green Mortgage Advice Initiative) on Wednesday 1st March at 2pm for an insightful discussion.

 Here’s what you can expect from the webinar: